Chasing Away Past Comments

 The answer revolves around the requirements of the restoration and display of 100 year old orchestrions, and the commitment to the various charities to open our house up several times each year for critical fund-raising.
 The reality of fund-raising is really simple math: the more people you can attract and bring to an event, the more you can raise.
 Across the country, similar large events that raise several HUNDRED THOUSAND DOLLARS in a single evening will typically need at least 100 guests.
 The last time I checked, a 1,500 square foot home that was proffered by the bloggers would have a REAL tough time doing this.
 To accommodate 100+ people properly, space needed to be provided for coats, bathroom facilities, seating, etc. Before you respond, “well, just give the money to charity”, don’t loose sight of the fact that that would result in a one time donation, versus decades of fund raising potential and exposure for the various causes.

 Dang.
 As one who has discussions with Arnold about this very thing, he’s not just blowing smoke.
-While some of his fundraisers are politically misaligned with my own politics, most of them are for the arts, sciences, humanities, and other charitable causes that I celebrate.
+While some of his fundraisers are politically misaligned with my own politics (The climate change denying Paul Ryan was one particular), most of them are for the arts, sciences, humanities, and other charitable causes that I celebrate.
 Heck, he got a helipad installed – ostensibly to allow LifeStar to whisk away all those who suffer accidents on route 44 at the end of his driveway.